Azarealice/azarealice.github.io/source/_posts/algorithm/Codeforces - 1349A 1495B.md

 ---
+categories:
-categories: 技术 - 算法
+- 算法
-tags: 技术
+- Codeforces
 date: 2021/4/29 18:30:00
+title: Codeforces - 1349A 1495B
 ---
 #### 1349A - Orac and LCM - [rating 1600]